xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/database-settings/data.png" width=70%>

 In addition, you can connect to the external database libraries if they have JDBC driver using **Kakalon Studio Enterprise license**.
-For more details, please refer to the [External database sources with JDBC driver](https://docs.katalon.com/katalon-studio/docs/database-settings.html#how-jdbc-connection-works) section.
+For more details, please refer to the [Connect to External database libraries with JDBC driver](https://docs.katalon.com/katalon-studio/docs/database-settings.html#how-jdbc-connection-works) section.

 ## Connect to External database libraries with JDBC driver